-- 2. Methods of sterilization. - 3.
-Nutritional media and their preparations. - 4.
-Enumeration of microbial population in soil-bacteria, fungi, actinomycetes. - 5.
+- 4. Enumeration of microbial population in soil- bacteria, fungi, actinomycetes. - 5.
 Methods of isolation and purification of microbial cultures. - 6.
-Isolation of Rhizobium from legume root nodule.

-- 7. Isolation of Azotobacter from soil.
+Isolation of Rhizobium from legume root nodule. - 7.
+Isolation of Azotobacter from soil.
 Isolation of Azospirillum from roots. - 8.
 Isolation of BGA.
 Staining and microscopic examination of microbes.

 S.No.
 Name Author(S) Publisher

 1 Microbiology R P Singh Kalyani Publishers

 2 General Microbiology R P Singh Kalyani Publishers

 3 Mushroom cultivation PAU PAU

-4 Agricultural Microbiology N Mukhrjee & T Kalyani Publishers
+4 Agricultural Microbiology N Mukhrjee & T Ghose Kalyani Publishers

-Ghose

-Course Code AGR106-18
+Course Code AGR106

 Course Title Introductory Soil and Water Conservation Engineering

 Type of course Theory & Practical

 LTP 101

 Credits 200

 Course prerequisite 10+2 (Non Medical or Medical) or Equivalent

 Course objective Main objective of this subject is to introduce the students about soil and

 water importance to crops

+Course outcomes CO1 Students will learn about the importance of conservation of soil

+and water

+CO2 Students will identify the degradation of soil's chemical and

+physical properties

+3 Students will understand about different forms of erosion